DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

             - 🔔TCP ACK Scanning Sends a packet with the ACK flag set, indicating that it is part of an open connection.
 This type of scan may be done in an attempt to determine the rules enforced by a firewall and the firewall methodology.
             - 🔔UDP Scanning Performs a scan of the remote system using the UDP protocol, checking for active UDP services.
 This scan type does not use the three-­way handshake, because UDP is a connectionless protocol.
             - 🔔Xmas Scanning Sends a packet with the FIN, PSH, and URG flags set.
 A packet with so many flags set is said to be “lit up like a Christmas tree,” leading to the scan’s name.
         - 📗Network vulnerability scans e.g nmap, nikto, OpenVAS, QualysGuard, Nessus, Rapid7, Tenable.
-Note: Nmap only scans 1000 TCP and UDP ports by default, including ports outside the 0–1024 range of “well-known” ports.
-By using the defaults, you miss 64,535 ports! **nmap states** are Open Port: The port is accessible on the remote system and an application is accepting connections on that port.
-Closed Port: The port is not accessible on the remote system.
-Filtered Port: The port is accessible on the remote system, but no application is accepting connections on that port.
+            - **Nmap** only scans 1000 TCP and UDP ports by default, including ports outside the 0–1024 range of “well-known” ports.
+By using the defaults, you miss 64,535 ports!
+Nmap states include:
+                - 🔨Open Port: The port is accessible on the remote system and an application is accepting connections on that port.
+                - 🔨Closed Port: The port is not accessible on the remote system.
+                - 🔨Filtered Port: The port is accessible on the remote system, but no application is accepting connections on that port.
+            - **OpenVAS**: OpenVAS is an open source vulnerability scanning tool that provide report of the vulnerabilities that it can identify from a remote, network-based scan.
         - 📗Web application vulnerability scans e.e OWASP, Nikto, Burp Suit, Nessus, Arachni, W3af
         - 📗Database vulnerability scans e.g SQLMap, DBProtect, Rapid7, Oracle DBSAT, IBM Guardium, Nessus
     - ✴️Active Scanning is useful for testing IDS or IPS systems.
 Scripted attacks are part of active scanning